jamacio/module-laravel/README.md

 # Module Laravel

-**Module Laravel** is a package designed to streamline Laravel's core folder structure by consolidating Routes, Views, Migrations, Seeders, and Factories into a single module folder.
+**Module Laravel** is a package designed to streamline Laravel's core folder structure by consolidating Routes, Views and Migrations into a single module folder.
 This approach simplifies maintenance and improves discoverability for modular applications.

 ## Overview